camwestwood/xapi/recipes/studyapps/target-set.md

-#tracking app set a target statement
+# Tracking app set a target statement

 ## Purpose
 This statement defines the structure and terms to record the experience of setting a target in the tracking app.